 - 1.5 Tablespoons baking soda

-- 10-20 drops of Young Living essential oil
+- 10-20 drops of Young Living (affiliate link) essential oil

 - optional 2 T of grated beeswax or beeswax pellets if you are putting this in a deodorant canister